 There are salty lakes nearby that disserve to be seen.

-The Coliseum of El Jem is said to be in much better condition than the one in Rome.
+Some of the places to visit in Tunisia is the Coliseum of El Jem.
+It is said to be in much better condition than the one in Rome.
 Very sad to imagine how so many people died here during cruel spectacles.

-There are too many stunning places in Tunisia to be able to mention them all.
-Hammamet at sunset, the olive yards as far as the eye can see, the colourful pottery in Nabeul… and so much more.
+There are too many stunning places to visit in Tunisia to be able to mention them all.
+Enjoy Hammamet at sunset, the olive yards as far as the eye can see, the colourful pottery in Nabeul… I’m sure you will find much more.

 ADD TO PINTEREST